 Numerous administrative agencies of the U.S. Department of Labor could be affected by the ruling of US Supreme Court in Loper Bright Enters. v.
 Raimondo, 219 L. Ed.
 2d 832 (2024) which recently overturned its own forty-year legal precedent known as the “Chevron doctrine”.
+Among the administrative agencies of the U.S. Department of Labor that could be affected by the US Supreme Court ruling, are the Occupational Safety and Health Administration (OSHA), the Office of Workers' Compensation Programs (OWCP), and the Wage and Hour Division (WHD).
+For a fuller list of administrative agencies that may be affected, read further in this article.

-Effective Implementation of Labor Laws Enacted by Congress Requires Experts with Vast Technical Expertise in the Specific Fields.
+Effective Implementation of Labor Laws Enacted by Congress Requires Experts with Vast Technical Expertise in the Specific Fields

 Effective implementation of labor laws enacted by Congress requires experts with vast technical expertise in the specific fields, which neither the Courts nor Congress have, but which administrative agencies, such as those in the U.S. Department of Labor, do have.
 Congress relies on the administrative agencies, which were granted their power by Congress, to carry out the mission of labor laws enacted by Congress, though interpretive rulemaking.